 On a more local level, the government has also set up numerous sports scholarships for students, especially of grade 10.
 They have allotted a quota of 150 awards per state for both girls and boys, which is sure to help not only Indian football but all sports to grow.
 The number of scholarships provided by top companies such as Tata Enterprises has also gone up.
 However, there is no specific scholarship established for Indian football, and since the overall number of women in the sports sector is minimal, a niche approach is tricky though necessary.

 India is pacing towards her goal slowly and steadily.
 Nevertheless, the country is sure to score big with the determination and brilliance found in players all over the country.

 Written by Vaishnavi Lingsur | Edited by Anubhav Sarker | Feature Image via BBC

 El Arte Del Futbol is an official content creator for OneFootball.
-Find more Original Features, Player Profiles and Tactical Analysis’ on www.elartedf.com.
+Find more Original Features, Player Profiles, Articles on Indian football and Tactical Analysis’ on www.elartedf.com.
 If you are reading this on our website, we’d like to thank you for your continuous support!
 Follow us on twitter to stay updated with all the latest content.